• About

 Our Mission

-Evanston In-School Music Association (EISMA) is a nonprofit arts and education organization dedicated to Inspiring Students, Supporting Local Musicians, and Connecting Community by presenting professional live music programs that bring the joy and appreciation of diverse musical genres to all Evanston elementary and middle school students.
+Evanston In-School Music Association (EISMA) is a nonprofit arts and education organization dedicated to inspiring students, supporting local musicians, and connecting the community through professional live music programs.
+These programs bring the joy and appreciation of diverse musical genres to all Evanston elementary and middle school students.

-EISMA presents two Concerts for Kids series in the fall and spring each school year.
-Ensembles perform live in 19 different Evanston schools, sharing musical insights, personal inspiration, and historical and cultural connections.
-Students sample the full range of musical styles performed by varying combinations of strings, brass, voice, and woodwinds, reflecting the traditions of many eras and cultures.
-EISMA brings 18 different genres of music to students in school throughout their kindergarten to 8th grade years.
+Each school year, EISMA presents two Concerts for Kids series, one in the fall and one in the spring, featuring live performances in 19 Evanston schools.
+These ensembles share musical insights, personal inspiration, and explore the historical and cultural connections of the music they perform.
+Students experience the full range of musical styles—strings, brass, voice, and woodwinds—representing the traditions of many eras and cultures.

 News & Updates